-At the 10th Annual General Meeting of the Company held on 26th September, 2014, appointed M/s Ray & Ray (Firm Registration Number: 301072E), the Chartered Accountants were appointed as the Statutory Auditors of the Company for an initial term of 5 consecutive years which is subject to annual ratification by the members of the Company in terms of Section 139 of the Companies Act, 2013 read with the rules made thereunder.
+At the 10th Annual General Meeting held on 26th September, 2014, M/s Ray & Ray (Firm Registration Number: 301072E), the Chartered Accountants were appointed as the Statutory Auditors of the Company for an initial term of 5 (five) consecutive years which is subject to annual ratification by the members of the Company in terms of Section 139 of the Companies Act, 2013 read with the rules made thereunder.
 The Audit Committee and the Board of the Company recommends to the Members of the Company to ratify the appointment of M/s.
 Ray & Ray as the Statutory Auditors of the Company.

 11. Secretarial Auditor

 M/s.
 Kedarnath & Associates, the Practicing Company Secretaries, were appointed as the Secretarial Auditors of the Company for the financial year 2016-17 by the Board of Directors of the Company.